 HTSP’s in-person support groups have been temporarily suspended to protect our HTSP family from the COVID-19 threat.
 As a public service to the medically fragile in the brain injury community, we are heeding the guidance of local, state, federal, and international public health organizations and stopping our in-person gatherings for the near term.
 Please continue checking our website and social media pages for more information regarding our timelines for reopening.

 The Head Trauma Support Project, Inc. (HTSP) began over 35 years ago as families of adults with acquired brain injury (ABI) united to support one another throughout the journey.
 ABI may result from a traumatic brain injury (e.g., an insult to the brain by external physical force) or a nontraumatic brain injury (e.g., strokes, tumors, infectious diseases, etc.).
 At the time, no Sacramento area resources existed to help this population or their families adjust to life after an ABI.

 Over the years, HTSP expanded to include all those living with ABI including adults with ABI, significant others, families and friends, caregivers, as well as medical and rehabilitation professionals.
 HTSP brings people together with a common goal of promoting a better understanding of living well after ABI, strengthening social networks, increasing life participation and enhancing quality of life.
 HTSP empowers individuals to improve their potential and lead fuller lives.

 Through weekly group meetings, family members gain peer support while participating in a variety of social activities including group discussions.
 The family support groups are facilitated by licensed and credentialed professionals.
 Adults with ABI participate in supportive group activities that are facilitated by trained student and community volunteers.

-HTSP provides free services to all those living with ABI who are from Sacramento and surrounding areas including Yolo, Placer, El Dorado, and San Joaquin counties.
+HTSP provides free services to all those living with ABI in Sacramento, Placer, and surrounding areas including Yolo, El Dorado, and San Joaquin counties.

 The HTSP Mission Statement: